Armour Road widening at 50 taking shape

 That situation is going to definitely change with a widening and redesign of the intersection finally coming to fruition.

 Envision two through lanes in every direction, two dedicated left turn lanes in every direction and one dedicated right turn lane in every direction.
-That’s what’s on the drawing board.
+That’s what’s on the drawing board, and it will be unveiled at the Kankakee County Board’s Highways and Buildings committee meeting at 9 a.m.
+Thursday.

+“We’re going to let people know about the engineering, and we’re going to show pictures of it,” Board Chairman Andy Wheeler said.
+“We’re going to talk about the overall design, what the scope is and some of the conversations I’ve had with some of the other municipalities on how we’re all getting together on the common look and feel of the intersection.”

-Just as important as improved traffic flow and safety of the nearly $10 million project, the intersection is an entry point to the community, said Kankakee County Board Chairman Andy Wheeler.
+Just as important as improved traffic flow and safety of the nearly $10 million project, the intersection is an entry point to the community.
 The county is the lead on the project.

 “The really good thing that I’ve been happy with is that among Bourbonnais Township, the Village of Bourbonnais, the Village of Bradley and the county, we all agree that this needs to have a mentality that this is crossroads of the county and there needs to be one look and feel — the same color of overhead lights, the same decorative lights, the same everything,” Wheeler said.